lipido/paperdown/README.md

 Add `\newpage` to create a page break in your markdown.
 Thanks to the [pagebreak lua filter](https://github.com/pandoc-ext/pagebreak), this LaTeX command is translated not only to PDF output, but also to another formats such as DOCX.

 ### Templates
-Pandoc uses a template engine to translate the markdown metadata content (at the start of the `paper.md`) to low level formats, in this case, OpenXML for DOCX and LaTeX for PDF (since tectonic pdf-engine is used, see the Makefile).
+Pandoc uses a template engine to translate the markdown metadata content (at the start of the `paper.md`) to low level formats.
+This project uses templates for LaTeX (via Tectonic for PDF), HTML (via WeasyPrint for PDF), and OpenXML (for DOCX).

 For convenience, we have dumped the default templates in the `template` subdir, in order to freely edit them to customize your output:

-- `template/pdf/pdflatex.pandoc-template`: controls how LaTeX content is generated from the Markdown meta-data contents.
+- `template/pdf/pdflatex.pandoc-template`: controls how LaTeX content is generated from the Markdown meta-data contents for the LaTeX-based PDF.
+- `template/html/pdfhtml.pandoc-template`: controls how HTML content is generated for the HTML-based PDF.
+- `template/html/style.css`: CSS file to customize the appearance of the HTML-based PDF output.
+This offers more flexibility for styling compared to the LaTeX route.
-- `template/docx/docx.pandoc-template`: controls how OpenXML is generated from the Markdown meta-data contents.
+- `template/docx/docx.pandoc-template`: controls how OpenXML is generated from the Markdown meta-data contents for the DOCX output.
-- `template/docx/styles.docx`: A DOCX to edit only customize the styles.
+- `template/docx/styles.docx`: A DOCX file used as a reference to define styles for the DOCX output.
+Edit this file to customize DOCX styles.

 ## Contributing